Roots and Radishes

 Ingredients

-Frozen mango, whole milk Greek yogurt, fresh mint, and milk on beige and white gray surface
+Frozen mango, Greek yogurt, fresh mint, and milk on beige and white gray surface

 • Frozen mango chunks - I always have frozen mango in my freezer!
 They're super economical, delicious, and convenient.
 I typically buy the frozen mango from the freezer section at the store versus cutting and freezing fresh mangoes.